Witiko/doctoral-thesis/main.md

 ### Sparse Retrieval in Inverted Indices and Vector Databases
 \label{sec:sparse-retrieval-in-inverted-indices-and-vector-databases-speed}

+However, computing the similarity of two texts with the soft vector space model has an unpractical time complexity of $\mathcal{O}(D^2)$ for a dictionary of
+$D$ words and symbols.

 # Interpretability {#interpretability}
 In math information retrieval, accuracy and speed ensure that we can recall